 1. Indian Chaat

-Indian chaat is a popular street food that is often served at weddings and other festive occasions.
+Indian chaat is a popular street food that is often serve at Latest weddings and other festive occasions.
 Chaat is a type of savory snack that originate in India and has since become popular all over the world.
-It is typically made with a combination of ingredients such as chickpeas, potatoes, crispy fried dough, chutneys, yogurt, and spices.

 2. Breakfast